 Storytelling is one of the oldest forms of communication.

-About 500,000 years ago, humans (that’s us!) began to use words and language to name those things around them.
+About 500,000 years ago, humans (that’s us!) began to use words and language to name those things around us.
 It wasn’t long until we learned to order those words into elaborate stories to explain our actions, our experiences, and the world around us.

-But if we want to be good storytellers, we don’t need to look back to early humans for the secrets—new humans, or children as some people like to call them, are apt and inspired storytellers who can teach us the essential elements of storytelling that often get overlooked.
+But if we want to be good storytellers, we don’t need to look back to early humans for the secrets.
+New humans, or children as some people like to call them, are apt and inspired storytellers who can teach us the essential elements of storytelling that often get overlooked.